 - Curriculum vitae: Applicants should include relevant education, employment history, certifications and licensures, teaching and research experience, publications, presentations, awards, honors, affiliates, professional associations, experience and background in health, public health or health care.

 - Essay: In two pages or less, applicants should respond to the following questions:

 - Describe how your personal qualities, accomplishments, academic background and professional experience will contribute to your success in the Creighton MPH program.

 - Explain how successful completion of this program will assist you in achieving your professional goals.

 - Recommendation forms: Applicants are required to provide three recommendation forms, to be completed and submitted by persons other than family members who are capable of assessing their performance in an academic or work setting.

 - Transcripts: Applicants must submit official transcripts from all colleges and universities they previously attended.
 Issuing institutions must send the transcripts directly.

-- Test of English as a Foreign Language (TOEFL): All international applicants from countries in which English is not the primary language must demonstrate proficiency in the English language by submitting a minimum TOEFL score of 100 iBT (213 CBT/550 PBT).
-International applicants who received their baccalaureate or higher degree from an accredited institution in the U.S., United Kingdom, Ireland, Canada, Australia, New Zealand or Africa (English-speaking only) are not required to submit a TOEFL score report.
+- Test of English as a Foreign Language (TOEFL): All international applicants must demonstrate proficiency in the English language by submitting a minimum TOEFL score of 100 iBT (213 CBT/550 PBT).
+International applicants who received their baccalaureate or higher degree from an accredited institution in the U.S., United Kingdom, Ireland, Canada, Australia, or New Zealand are not required to submit a TOEFL score report.

 MPH Degree Requirements (44 credits):